nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
+* 2a.
 User enters the wrong command.
-   * 1a1.
+   * 2a1.
 System displays that the command is invalid and to try again.

       Use case resumes at step 2.

-* 1b.
+* 2b.
 User enters an invalid index.
-   * 1b1.
+   * 2b1.
 System displays that the index is invalid and to try again.

       Use case resumes at step 2.

-* 1c.
+* 2c.
 User marks an event that is already marked.
-   * 1c1.
+   * 2c1.
 System displays that the event has already been marked.

       Use case ends.

+**Use case: UC4 - Unmark Event**

+**MSS**

+1. User <u>lists events (UC5)</u>.
+2. User requests to unmark a specified event in the list.
+3. System unmarks the event and displays information of the event unmarked.

+   Use case ends.

+**Extensions**

+* 2a.
+User enters the wrong command.
+   * 2a1.
+System displays that the command is invalid and to try again.

+      Use case resumes at step 2.

+* 2b.
+User enters an invalid index.
+   * 2b1.
+System displays that the index is invalid and to try again.

+      Use case resumes at step 2.

+* 2c.
+User marks an event that is already unmarked.
+   * 2c1.
+System displays that the event has already been unmarked.

+      Use case ends.

-**Use case: UC4 - List Events**
+**Use case: UC5 - List Events**

 **MSS**